Every artist has a tale to tell and so do I.

 It was an ecstatic feeling as at world stage this was my first competition and I had won the World's biggest competition.

 I became the first Indian origin & from Ireland to win the competition and my name was included in the hall of fame in Cake International website.

 1st Indian origin woman to win Cake International.

 Won Best in Class

 Wafer Paper Flowers

 Presence in Media

 Cake International win featured in Ireland’s national news website.
-Click here to read the article..
+See below or Click here to read the article..